jaumlrc/Complex-Infections/README.md

 Examples of SNP callers that can generate these vcfs are [GATK](https://gatk.broadinstitute.org/hc/en-us), [freebayes](https://github.com/freebayes/freebayes) and [octopus](https://luntergroup.github.io/octopus/).

-We **Strongly** suggest that the VCF file be filtered to maintain only biallelic SNP sites, removing insertions/deletions.
+We **Strongly** suggest that the VCF be filtered to maintain only biallelic SNP sites, removing insertions/deletions.
+We also suggest that the VCF should be filtered to remove repetitive regions.

 # Required R libraries: